Megan McKenna, Ambassador for Natasha’s Foundation

 Emma Turay, pictured with her daughter Allysha, right, holding a photograph of Shante Turay-Thomas, 18

-Natasha’s Foundation has been campaigning for the appointment of an Allergy Tsar since 2021 after an inquest into the death of 18-year-old Shanté Turay-Thomas, who died from a severe allergic reaction to hazelnut, revealed there was no single person with overall responsibility for the well-being of people with allergies.
+Since 2021, Natasha’s Foundation had been calling for the appointment of an Allergy Tsar following the inquest into the tragic death of 18-year-old Shanté Turay-Thomas, who lost her life to a severe allergic reaction to hazelnut.
+The inquest revealed a critical gap: there was no single person with overall responsibility for allergy care in the UK.

-Yet despite repeated meetings between Natasha’s Foundation and Ministers, an Allergy Tsar has not been appointed.
-Nor was allergy even mentioned in the last Government’s published Long-Term Plan for the NHS.
+Despite repeated meetings between Natasha’s Foundation and Government Ministers, no Allergy Tsar was appointed.
+Alarmingly, allergy was not even mentioned in the last Government’s NHS Long-Term Plan.

 Tanya Ednan-Laperouse OBE, co-founder of The Natasha Allergy Research Foundation, said: